Tips & Opinions

 WW1 German Casualty Lists – 1.WK Armee-Verordnungsblatt Verlustliste

+We have moved our tutorials!
+Please visit our new site and updated materials.
 Since I originally wrote this article, a number of new source material sites have come online.
 Be advised the only records listed here are those for German War Dead or Wounded.
 In the event that you are unaware of key statistics involving German troops in WW1 here is a rough sketch: Killed in Action: 1.7 to 2 million Wounded: 4.2 million 65% of all mobilized men were casualties (killed or wounded) A word of caution, Austrian or other German Central Power Aligned Troops are listed elsewhere, as are those of the Allied Powers.
-As of 8 Feb.
-2015, you may find WW1 German Casualty Lists online at (but be aware…
+As of 8 Feb.…

 Comments Off on WW1 German Casualty Lists – 1.WK Armee-Verordnungsblatt Verlustliste